hibbitts-design/docsify-open-publishing-starter-kit/docs/README.md

 2. Find the sample GutHub repository URL `https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/tree/master/docs/` and replace it with your own repository URL, for example `https://github.com/YOURNAME/Docsify/blob/master/docs/`
 3. Commit your changes.

+**Editing your Docsify Site Locally**

+1. Tap **Clone** on your repository page
+2. Choose **Open Desktop** and follow the prompts, installing GitHub Desktop if not already present
+3. You will now be able to edit your Docsify site (in the `docs` folder) using the desktop editor of your choice (e.g. atom.io)
+4. Use GitHub Desktop to push any changes to your repository.
+[Learn more about using GitHub Desktop](https://help.github.com/en/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project).

 You can also clone (i.e download) a copy of your repository to your computer and [run Docsify locally](https://docsify.js.org/#/quickstart) to preview your site.
+See the below video for details.

 Do you use GitLab?
 You can also use Docsify with [GitLab Pages](https://docsify.now.sh/deploy?id=gitlab-pages)!